sskyy/Gilgamesh/README.md

 ### Demo

-This demo shows how to use a modal to wrapping a form.
+This demo shows you how to use a modal to wrap a form.

 **Directives**